usahello/usahello-docs/docs/documentation-setup.md

 # Documentation Setup

 ## Repo & Hosting
-This project is housed in [GitHub](https://github.com/usahello/usahello-docs) and hosted as a static site on Netlify.
+This project is built using [MKdocs markdown](https://www.mkdocs.org/getting-started/?#getting-started-with-mkdocs), housed in [GitHub](https://github.com/usahello/usahello-docs), and hosted as a static site on [Netlify](https://app.netlify.com/sites/usahello-docs/overview).

 To develop documentation locally, you need to install `mkdocs` which is a Python package.
 You can create a Python virtual enviroment using [Anaconda Navigator](https://www.anaconda.com/products/distribution).